-Dana is the director of operations of StateBook International®.
+Dana is vice-president, director of operations of StateBook International®.

 She previously served as a program director for The Children’s Foundation of Astor, with a focus on securing funding for and communicating the work of Astor Services for Children & Families.
 Prior to that, Dana served as Director of Operations for CommonKindness.com, an online coupon hosting platform that benefits nonprofits while saving consumers money and driving traffic and sales to brands and retailers.

 Dana originally comes out of the advertising industry, and has worked as an account executive for several agencies in New York and Washington, D.C.
-Dana graduated with a BS in Business Administration from the University of Vermont and lives in Kingston, NY.
-Dana is married to Ryan Valdez and they have three beautiful daughters.
+Dana graduated with a BS in Business Administration from the University of Vermont and lives in Bangor, ME.

 Jay Biggins brings more than 20 years of experience in managing large-scale economic development initiatives for private and public clients.
 Mr. Biggins is responsible for BLS’s national account corporate relationships, including advising clients on overall incentives and relocation strategies; managing major projects involving complex multi-jurisdictional competitive strategies, and developing innovative new incentives structures to facilitate client objectives.
 His recent engagements include Bristol Myers-Squibb, Eli Lilly/ImClone, Honeywell, DTCC, Burlington Coat Factory, Moffitt Cancer Center, Diageo plc, JP Morgan Chase, Verizon, UBS, and Bloomberg.
 He also serves as an advisor to public sector economic development organizations on incentives strategies, including policy advisor to the Transition Team of New Jersey Governor Christie, and continuing as advisor on incentives strategies and regulations.
 He also has served on the editorial boards of CoreNet Corporate Real Estate Leader and Site Selection magazines.
 He is a graduate of Rutgers University and received a J.D. from Rutgers Law School, and is a member of the District of Columbia Bar.